wkhatiz/ironmecca/README.md

 A fake website for a gym/fitness program built using Vite, React, TailwindCSS and TypeScript.

 ## Install
-Open a terminal in the folder you'd like the project to be in.
 Ensure you have the following installed:
  - [Git](https://git-scm.com/downloads)
  - [Node.js](https://nodejs.org/en/download)